Policy on enrolment in the Brussels European Schools for the 2020/2021 school year:

 - the coordinator for the secondary cycle:

-- 1 st and 2nd years: Mr Antonio Fabio RUSSO, email@example.com
+- S1 - S4: Mr Antonio Fabio RUSSO, email@example.com

 1. Time periods for submission of applications (cf. Article 2.B. of the Policy on enrolment)

-For category I pupils and category II* (Eurocontrol) whose parent is in post on 31 December 2018: submission of the application during the FIRST PHASE is mandatory, failing which application will be inadmissible and will automatically be rejected (Article 2.5).
+For category I pupils and category II* (Eurocontrol) whose parent is in post on 31 December 2019: submission of the application during the FIRST PHASE is mandatory, unless the child is being educated abroad or in a case of force majeure (Article 2.7).

-For category I pupils and category II* (Eurocontrol) whose parent is taking up his/her post as from 1 January 2019: submission of the application during the FIRST or SECOND PHASE (Article 2.6).
+For category I pupils and category II* (Eurocontrol) whose parent is taking up his/her post in Brussels as from 1 January 2020: submission of the application during the FIRST or SECOND PHASE (Article 2.6).

 For category II pupils, children of the international civilian staff of NATO and of UN international civil servants and category III pupils: submission of the application during the SECOND PHASE is mandatory (Article 2.8).

 Applications submitted outside the time periods will be inadmissible (Article 2.10).

 2. Only one enrolment or transfer application per pupil may be submitted throughout the enrolment procedure for the 2020/2021 school year.

 3. A common form must be completed and signed by the legal representatives, invested with parental authority over the child, who are required to act jointly, applying for enrolment or transfer.